 I have a new deeper purpose to create; with the knowledge that my supporters will know that every time they contribute to my practice, they’re not only supporting creativity and the handmade movement, but they’re doing some social good and making the planet a better place for all of us!

-I’m incredibly excited that the Environmental Defenders Office of NSW is partnering with me for 2018.
 For more than 30 years, these achievers have been defending the environment and advancing the law.
 They provide free legal advice to more than 1,000 individuals and community groups across NSW.
 They operate an Aboriginal Engagement Program, a Scientific Advisory Service, an Outreach Program and an International Program providing assistance to legal groups in the south Pacific.